photo credit: Nicolai McCrary

 “You can’t be all things to all people.”

 Magnolia Cafe, however, is the restaurant that proves that saying dead wrong.
-It’s actually everything that everyone needs it to be - no matter if you’re 12 or 60, coming in at 9am or 3am, craving queso or a vegetable plate.
+It’s actually everything that everyone needs it to be—no matter if you’re 12 or 60, coming in at 8am or 8pm, craving queso or a vegetable plate.

-Any 24-hour restaurant is already set up to be extremely useful.
-But Magnolia isn’t just a place you come for drunk pancake binges (though you can always count on it for that) - the menu is huge, and everything is fresh and consistently tastes exactly like you want it to.
+Magnolia isn’t just a place you come for drunk pancake binges (though you can always count on it for that).
+The menu is huge, and everything is fresh and consistently tastes exactly like you want it to.
 Looking for something healthy?
 You got it.
-Have a sudden need for migas at 10pm on a weeknight?
+Have a sudden need for migas at 9pm on a weeknight?
 Breakfast is served all day.
 Want a proper dinner, with an entree and sides?
 You can have that, or pasta, or your pick of seven burgers.
-We could go on, but the point here is that it’s impossible to not be “in the mood” for Magnolia - that’s basically like saying you’re not in the mood to eat.
+We could go on, but the point here is that it’s impossible to not be “in the mood” for Magnolia—that’s basically like saying you’re not in the mood to eat.
 Which is obviously never the case.

-So whether you’re rolling up by yourself for a quick solo meal, with a big group of friends after a night out, on a casual First/Early in the game date, or desperately hungover - we’re here to remind you that there’s no situation that won’t be greatly improved by these tacos and pancakes, or migas and Mag Mud, or any other order here.
-We love the original location on Lake Austin Blvd., but the South Congress outpost is just as reliable.
+So whether you’re rolling up by yourself for a quick solo meal, with a big group of friends after a night out, on a casual First/Early in the game date, or desperately hungover—we’re here to remind you that there’s no situation that won’t be greatly improved by these tacos and pancakes, or migas and Mag Mud, or any other order here.
+We miss the original location on Lake Austin Boulevard, but the remaining South Congress outpost has proven just as reliable.

 I may not have many tangible skills, but I know enough to tell you that there is nothing else like Magnolia Cafe.